-The recovery package consists of four elements:
+The recovery package team's work on personalised care has consisted of four elements:

 - Holistic needs assessments;